patchwork-toolkit/agent-examples/switch/README.md

 ## Example Switch Service

-This is an example of a device agent manipulating a device state (on/off switch) over HTTP can be implemented.
+This is an example of a device agent manipulating a device state (on/off switch) over HTTP.

 ### Prerequisites